stuartmau/Allophone/README.md

 ## Allophone

-A random word and image generator from a short list of common English words.
+A random word and image generator.
 Convenient for impromptu Toastmasters Table Topics® sessions.

 - [Screenshots & Demo](#demo)
 - [About](#about)